Nelyus/Gazooee/README.md

 }
 ```

-## How to route and filter logs
+### Filtering and routing logs

-If you develop an App, you can configure how to manage logs, filtering with level, subsystem, file, function, etc… (by default it logs everything using "print()")
+If you develop an App, you'll certainly want to configure how to treat logs: filter them, direct some logs to the console, or to another destination, etc… Those settings will apply to your code and your dependencies.
+By default it logs everything, and simply `print` it.

 ```swift
 // main.swift
 import GazooeeConfig
 masterDestination = Filter(above: .warn, destination: ConsoleNSLog())
 ```

-You can also define some custom `Destination` to take advantage of other logging systems (like, say, SwiftyBeaver)
+### Extending

+There is 1 main point of extension: you can implement new `Destination`s to redirect logs to another system of logging (like, say, SwiftyBeaver), or managing routing in a different way.

+You can also implement `Formatter` to format a logs in your own way.

-## Samples
+### Samples

 See the sample targets in the project.

-## Installation
+## Integration

 ### Swift Package Manager

-For [Swift Package Manager](https://github.com/apple/swift-package-manager) add the following package to your `Package.swift` file:
+For [Swift Package Manager](https://github.com/apple/swift-package-manager) add the following to your dependencies, in your `Package.swift` file:

 ```swift
 .Package(url: "https://github.com/Nelyus/Gazooee.git", majorVersion: 0, minor: 3)